akhyarkamili/sample-vertical-slices/README.md

-# AMARTHA TEST - LOAN MANAGEMENT
+# Sample Vertical Slices for a Loan App

-I've built the system for proposing new loans, approving new loans, and partially implemented investing (domain logic + command logic only).
+The system supports proposing new loans, approving new loans, and partially implemented investing (domain logic + command logic only).

 The APIs already available are the following, and uses JSON as their body: